-- The leadership team and governing body of the school will ensure that all safer working practices and recruitment procedures are followed in accordance with the guidance set out in KCSiE 2023 Part Three and advised by our Multi Academy Trust HR Services policy and practice guidance. - School leaders, staff and members of the governing body will be appropriately trained in safer working practices and access the safer recruitment training advised by NCC HR Service the Trust.
-(NCC direct schools to the NSPCC Safe Recruitment online course). - Statutory pre-employment checks and references from previous employers are an essential part of the recruitment process.
-We will ensure we adopt the appropriate necessary procedures to carry out the checks required and where any concerns arise, we will seek advice and act in accordance with national guidance. - The school has in place recruitment, selection, and vetting procedures in accordance with KCSiE 2023 Part Three and maintains a Single Central Record (SCR), which is reviewed regularly and updated in accordance with KCSiE 2023 Part Three paragraphs 206 to 351. - Staff will have access to advice on the boundaries of appropriate behaviour and will be aware of the School Employee Code of Conduct, which includes contact between staff and pupils outside the work context.
-Concerns regarding low-level concerns will be included in our Code
+- The leadership team, governing body and Nova Education trust of the Toot Hill school and college will ensure that all safer working practices and recruitment procedures are followed in accordance with the guidance set out in KCSiE 2023 Part Three and advised by Nova Education Trust HR Services policy and practice guidance. - School leaders, staff and members of the Nova Education Trust will be appropriately trained in safer working practices and access the safer recruitment training advised by NCC HR Service the Trust. - Statutory pre-employment checks and references from previous employers are an essential part of the recruitment process.
+We will ensure we adopt the appropriate necessary procedures to carry out the checks required and where any concerns arise, we will seek advice and act in accordance with national guidance. - The school and college have in place recruitment, selection, and vetting procedures in accordance with KCSiE 2023 Part Three and maintains a Single Central Record (SCR), which is reviewed regularly and updated in accordance with KCSiE 2023 Part Three paragraphs 206 to 351. - Staff will have access to advice on the boundaries of appropriate behaviour and will be aware of the School Employee Code of Conduct, which includes contact between staff and pupils outside the work context.
+Concerns regarding low-level concerns will be included in our Code of Conduct from 1 September 2023 in line with KCSiE Part Four Section two.
+Staff can access a copy of this in the staffroom or via the Nova Gateway.

-- of Conduct from 1 September 2023 in line with KCSiE Part Four Section two.
-Staff can access a copy of this through the Nova Education Trust Policy portal. - Newly appointed staff and volunteers will be informed of our arrangements for safer working practices by the Head Teacher before beginning working and contact with pupils. - In the event of any complaint or allegation against a member of staff, the headteacher (or the Designated Safeguarding Lead) if the headteacher is not present, will be notified immediately.
-If it relates to the headteacher, the chair of governors will be informed without delay.
-We will respond to all allegations robustly and appropriately in collaboration with the Local Authority Designated Officer (LADO), LADO Allegation Officers and HR Business Partner or HR Service. - Staff may find some of the issues relating to child protection and the broader areas of safeguarding upsetting and may need support which should be provided by the school and their Human Resources Team. - Advice and support will be made available by the Safeguarding Children in Education Officer (SCiEO), LADO and NCC HR where appropriate to the leadership team. - All new employees will be appropriately inducted to their role and a link to the Induction Checklist for Safer Recruitment can be accessed from HR's guidance section of the School Portal.
+- Newly appointed staff and volunteers will be informed of our arrangements for safer working practices before beginning working and contact with pupils. - In the event of any complaint or allegation against a member of staff, the headteacher (or the Designated Safeguarding Lead) if the headteacher is not present, will be notified immediately.
+If it relates to the headteacher, the chair of governors or Nova education trust will be informed without delay.
+We will respond to all allegations robustly and appropriately in collaboration with the Local Authority Designated Officer (LADO), LADO Allegation Officers and HR Business Partner or HR Service. - Staff may find some of the issues relating to child protection and the broader areas of safeguarding upsetting and may need support which should be provided by the school and their Human Resources Team. - Advice and support will be made available by the Safeguarding Children in Education Officer (SCiEO), LADO and NCC HR where appropriate to the leadership team. - All new employees will be appropriately inducted to their role and a link to the Induction Checklist for Safer Recruitment can be accessed from HR's guidance section of the School Portal. - The school ensures that all adults who supervise children on work experience have the correct policies and procedures in place to protect children.
+This audited before any placements are commissioned. - All new staff, supply staff volunteers, contractors, and visitors have safeguarding procedures specific to Toot Hill shared with them and additional safeguarding training in their induction. - Toot Hill school ensures that we obtain written confirmation any alternative provision provider that we use and that that appropriate safeguarding checks have been conducted on individuals working at the establishment. - •